go-QA/goQA/README.md

 ~~~

+##Create and Run a test case in a suite:

+  There is a more detailed and running example of this explanation below located at `/examples/example1.go`

- A test case is part of interface `ITestCase` to run from `TestManager`
+ A test case is part of interface `ITestCase` to run from `TestManager`.

 ```go
  type iTestCase interface {